-Look at the severity of symptoms.
-Mood swings that seem out of proportion to the circumstances or abrupt changes in behavior, such as frequent crying fits, can be cause for concern.
+Look at how severe your teen's symptoms are.
+Do mood swings seem out of proportion to the situation?
+Do they have sudden changes in behavior, such as frequent crying fits?
+Those can be cause for concern.
 Length of time is key, as well - watch for bad moods lasting two weeks or more.

-If symptoms are affecting more than one area of your teen's life, such as a drop in grades as well as frequent arguments at home, that's also a sign your child needs help.
+If symptoms affect more than one area of your teen's life, such as a drop in grades as well as frequent arguments at home, that's also a sign your child needs help.